Animeska34/vox2vfm/README.md

 # vox2vfm
- Utility to convert MagicaVoxel to Voxfield models
+ Utility to convert MagicaVoxel models to Voxfield models